GustawXYZ/dactyl_manuform_pi_pico/README.md

 If this succeeds you will have ready firmware in .build folder.

 To flash, open .build folder in your file editor of choice, and set your keyboard into bootloader mode by holding the RESET button and plugging in the USB.
-After that you can open the new "drive" that shoud be called something like RPI-PICO, and drag `.build/handwired_dactyl_manuform_pi_pico_default.uf2` to the new drive.
+After that you can open the new "drive" that should be called something like RPI-PICO, and drag `.build/handwired_dactyl_manuform_pi_pico_default.uf2` to the new drive.
 This should flash the keyboard and automatically unmount it.
 Wait a few seconds and repeat for other half (with the same .uf2 file)

 ### QMK